IgrWrz21/To-do-List/README.md

 - [x] Add saving task in localStorage
 - [ ] Add creation date of task
 - [ ] Divied task with their priority
+- [ ] Add tooltip to task if it is too long to display

 <p align="right">(<a href="#readme-top">back to top</a>)</p>